e-caste/dsdbt-homework/HW3/Homework3_Castelli_Enrico_s280124.md

 | `EXCEPTION_LOG` | <img src="Screenshot 2020-12-06 at 12.54.32.png" alt="Screenshot 2020-12-06 at 12.54.32" style="zoom:50%;" /> |
 | `CELL`          | <img src="Screenshot 2020-12-06 at 18.15.16.png" alt="Screenshot 2020-12-06 at 18.15.16" style="zoom:50%;" /> |
 | `TELEPHONE`     | <img src="Screenshot 2020-12-06 at 18.16.16.png" alt="Screenshot 2020-12-06 at 18.16.16" style="zoom:50%;" /> |

+We notice how the phone that was turned off has been removed from the `TELEPHONE` table.